Soron: History

 Kasganj district was formed on 17 April 2008 by splitting Kasganj, Patiali and Sahawar Tehsils from Etah district.
 Amir Khusro belongs to Patiali tehsil of the district.
 Soron is the birthplace of the famous Bhakti saint Bhagat Tulsidas (1497-1623).

 Geography

-Once located on the bank of Ganges river, Soron Shookarakshetra lies about 10 km from its present course.
+Once located on the bank of Ganges river, Soron lies about 10 km from its present course.
 It is approximately equidistant from Agra, Khair, Aligarh, Bareilly & Mathura.